RyanStudioo/BlueMapWrapper/Documentation/Clients.md

 [PlayerCollection]()

 ## fetch_collection()
 Get a lists of MarkerSets and visible players form the API.
+Offers faster performance due to threaded requesting
 #### Parameters:
  - world (str): The name of the world to fetch from
 ### Returns: